Wiederwert/Huhninator/README.md

 # How to run
 ## Setting up the cites
 You can add some new Cites in the "cites.txt" file.
-Cites are splitted by '\n'.
+Cites are splitted by a new line.
 ## Run the app
 Run the following commands:
 ```